 Rolled Gold and Gold Filled

 Patented in England in 1817, it became a prime source for semi-precious and better-quality costume jewelry in the Victorian era.
-Rolled gold saw renewed surge of popularity in 1920s and 1930s, especially in utilitarian objects such as watches and fountain pens where durability was important but the luster of genuine gold was desired.
+Rolled gold saw a renewed surge of popularity in the 1920s and 1930s, especially in utilitarian objects such as watches and fountain pens where durability was important but the luster of genuine gold was desired.

 English and American 19th-century rolled gold articles might be stamped "Gilt."
 Marks such as “G.F.”
 "1/20 12K G.F." or "12 Kt.
 Gold Filled" indicate a later, 20th-century piece.
 These later designations indicate that the amount of gold was 1/20th of the total weight, as mandated by law.
-Rolled gold plate is a more generic term that can also apply to gold-plated materials containing less than 5% gold.
+Rolled gold plate is a more generic term that can also apply to gold-plated materials containing less than 5 percent gold.

 03 of 03